Greg Mendez

 Greg Mendez is an American indie rock musician from Philadelphia, Pennsylvania.

 History

-Mendez began making music in 2006, but put out his first full length album, Phone Records, in 2016.
+Mendez began making music in 2006, but released his first full length album, Phone Records, in 2016.
 He released an EP, Shrug, in 2017.
-Mendez released an album in 2018 titled & Gum Trash".
+Mendez released an album in 2018 titled & Gum Trash.
 In 2023, Mendez released his latest self-titled album.
 Mendez's self-titled album brought him considerably more attention than prior releases.
 Upon its release, the album was named one of "10 New Albums You Should Listen To Now" by Pitchfork.
-In 2024, Mendez put out the single "krillin" with They Are Gutting a Body of Water and Sun Organ.
+In 2024, Mendez released the single "krillin" with They Are Gutting a Body of Water and Sun Organ.
 He also signed to Dead Oceans and released the EP First Time / Alone.